faster-cpython/benchmarking-public/results/bm-20230811-3.13.0a0-82d43ba/bm-20230811-pythonperf2-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-82d43ba-vs-base.md

 | Geometric mean          | (ref)                                                                       | 1.03x slower                                                                    |

 Benchmark hidden because not significant (13): typing_runtime_protocols, raytrace, mako, asyncio_tcp, scimark_fft, pidigits, telco, xml_etree_process, logging_silent, logging_format, dask, logging_simple, bench_thread_pool

+# HPT report

+- Reliability score: 88.84% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x